Sevyls/latex-formulas-mobi-converter/latex2mobi-converter/SPECIFICATION.md

 ``\frac{n!}{k!(n-k)!}`` - this example represents the basic accepted syntax of "New style fractions" - SnuggleTeX requires correct use of the curly brackets for the nominator and denominator arguments.
 Old style fractions with ``\over`` are not supported by latex2mobi.

+Nested fractions are supported for 4 levels of depth, deeper levels are mostly unreadable on kindle devices.
+Font size decreases to 85% with every level of nesting.

 ## Roots

 Roots are fully supported - constructed by a the root character ``√`` in Unicode, an overline for the roots base und an optional superscript for the root's degree.